parthsharma1410/parthsharma1410/README.md

 ☯️ Music and working out help me relax and maintain a zen state of mind.

 ### Summary👨🏻‍💻
 - 🔭 I’m currently working with Frontend using Reactjs.
-My upcoming targets are working with Angular, Threejs, Data Science & Blockchain.
+My upcoming targets are working with Threejs, Unity, Data Science & Blockchain.
 - 💻 Skilled in Web Development.
 I have also worked on various machine learning projects.
 - 🕺  Always in for transforming great ideas into web apps.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/parth-sharma-59a5851aa/)